UniPASE: A Generative Model for Universal Speech Enhancement with High Fidelity and Low Hallucinations: Conclusions

 \subsection{Audio Example Visualizations}

-Given that the improvements brought by the proposed MSRD and PostNet components are not fully captured by most objective metrics, we provide qualitative audio examples to demonstrate their effectiveness.
+Given that the improvements brought by the proposed MRRD and PostNet components are not fully captured by most objective metrics, we provide qualitative audio examples to demonstrate their effectiveness.

-As demonstrated in Fig.~\ref{fig:qualitative_samples} (a) and (b), the absence of MSRD results in an over-smoothed spectrogram with reduced spectral variation, whereas incorporating MSRD produces richer spectral patterns with more visible details.
+As demonstrated in Fig.~\ref{fig:qualitative_samples} (a) and (b), the absence of MRRD results in an over-smoothed spectrogram with reduced spectral variation, whereas incorporating MRRD produces richer spectral patterns with more visible details.
 In addition, Fig.~\ref{fig:qualitative_samples} (c) and (d) show that the PostNet restores high-frequency components, demonstrating its effectiveness for BWE.